Skip to Content

 What if Some of the Leaves Have Completely Fallen Over?

 Since snake plants are so resilient, correcting your plant’s overwatering or lighting issues is usually enough for the leaves to bounce back; however, if you have addressed the problem and the leaves still look completely bent over, there are some things you can do.
+The table below summarises the main points from the article about why snake plant leaves may fall over and how to address and prevent the issue.

 Consider pruning the worst of the droopy leaves, as this will encourage new, upright leaves to grow in their place.
 You can also prop fallen leaves up with a stake, or by leaning them against the more upright leaves.
 In most cases, keeping the leaves in an upright position while the plant gets over the overwatering or lighting issue will be enough for them to grow in an upright direction once again.